 A few years ago, I tried making a small batch of freezer jam for the very first time.
 The effort was successful, the jam tasted amazing, and we’ve been picking strawberries, making jam, and looking forward to June and strawberry season ever since.

 Our favorite place to pick strawberries is Rowe’s Produce Farm in Ypsilanti.
-They have a website and a Facebook page, but the best thing to do is to get on the list and they will send you emails on crop conditions which I find to be very handy.
+They have a website and a Facebook page, but the best thing to do is to get on “the list” and they will send you emails on crop conditions which I find to be very handy.
 On May 30 they posted that the berries are sizing and guessed that it would be another 12-15 days before picking begins.
 Just enough time to get your jam making supplies in order!

 The farm is located at 10570 Martz Road, Ypsilanti, MI 48197 and during picking season they are open every day from 7:00 a.m. – 8:00 p.m., weather and ripe berries permitting.
 You are allowed to drive your vehicle to the fields and they supply the trays for picking strawberries free of charge.
 The berries are sold by the pound, with the weight of the box deducted.
 According to Rowe’s, the large berries fill the basket faster but the smaller ones have less water in them and are sweeter.
 While they are open most seasons for 3-4 weeks, it can be less due to weather conditions, so when you get the email that the strawberries are ready, you’ll want to head out there sooner rather than later!